How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 3. Running the meeting

-• Direct but courteous communication
+• direct but courteous communication is appreciated

-• Be transparent about pricing and value
+• be transparent about pricing and value

 4. Follow-up

-• Clear summaries with deadlines
+• we encourage to provide clear summaries with deadlines

-• Variable follow-through → consistent reminders needed
+• variable follow-through → reminders appreciated

 5. Additional insights